liangcj/Asus_UX305LA_Lubuntu/README.md

 - Getting the microphone to work

 ## Trackpad tweaks
-Add the following lines to `~/.config/lxsession/Lubuntu/autostart` (it as an empty file before editing)
+Add the following lines to `~/.config/lxsession/Lubuntu/autostart` (it was an empty file before editing)
 ```
 synclient TapButton3=2
 synclient ClickFinger3=2